 What Are Use-It-or-Lose-It Employee Vacation Policies?

 When defining a “use or lose it vacation policy” it generally means that if you don’t use your vacation or personal leave time by a pre-determined expiration date, you will lose the accrued time, and you won’t be paid for the unused time-off.
 However, certain state laws, union agreements, and contracts regulate eligibility in some circumstances for accrued vacation days.

 State Law on Vacation Policies

 Employers in all states except California, Montana, and Nebraska have the right to set a date by which employees must take their accrued vacation.
-Employers can stipulate that employees who don't take vacation by this date will forfeit the accumulated time-off.
+Employers can stipulate that employees who don't take vacations by this date will forfeit the accumulated time-off.

 However, in several states, including Massachusetts and Illinois, statutes indicate that employees must be afforded a reasonable opportunity to take accrued vacation time prior to the deadline for forfeiture.

 Union Agreements and Personal Contracts

 Union agreements or personal contracts may have stipulations to provide employees with some protections from losing accrued time off.
 This typically becomes part of a collective bargaining agreement.

 Employer Company Policy and Communications

 Employers should advise employees about the vacation policies their organization has in place.
 "Use it or lose it" policies need to be clearly communicated to all workers in employment manuals.
 Whenever possible, staff should be given a reasonable opportunity to use their time off even when not required to by state law.

 Options for Taking Vacation Time

 Employees can benefit from making every effort to plan vacations well in advance to reduce the likelihood that they won't be able to use up all of their time.
 This may involve finding other employees to cover your work if you need to take time off on short notice, or as a deadline approaches for using up your vacation.

 Using Your Vacation Leave

 If you're not using all your vacation time, you're not alone.
 A CareerBuilder survey reports that many employees don't use all their vacation time, and about a third of all workers check email or check in with the office while away on their vacation.